luisfernandezbr/agent/README.md

 You can enable record or playback of all HTTP interactions by passing in the `--record` or `--replay` arguments to dev.
 For record, this should be a directory to place the recording file.
 For replay, this will be the directory where the recording file was saved.

+## Contributions

+We ♥️ open source and would love to see your contributions (documentation, questions, pull requests, isssue, etc).
+Please open an Issue or PullRequest!
+If you have any questions or issues, please do not hesitate to let us know.

+## License

+This code is open source and licensed under the terms of the MIT License.
+Copyright &copy; 2020 by Pinpoint Software, Inc.